tushar239/SpringRestExample/readme_transaction.txt

 https://en.wikipedia.org/wiki/Isolation_(database_systems)

 Read only Transaction
-    If you say @Transactional(readonly=true) it means that it will jdbc's connection.setReadOnly(true).
+    If you say @Transactional(readonly=true) it means that it will be jdbc's connection.setReadOnly(true).
 That transaction is allowed to do only reads and no writes.

 Propagation Levels